Habits Course Step Seven

 And now for something new!
 Watch the video above to find out how important proper sleep is to your PFC (the parent).
 Plus, you will learn how sleep increases your metabolism, reduces body fat and more!

 Because reviewing everything you have learned so far will drive it deep into your automatic brain to get your toddler on board!

-Step 4: Talk to your toddler!
-Call out your habit loops and give them a name.
+Step #4 was talking to your inner toddler and calling out your habit loops and give them a name.
 This takes their power away and draws them out of the shadows.
-They can’t hide anymore or be automatic and unnoticed, in the shadows of your subconscious brain.
+They can't hide anymore or be automatic and unnoticed, in the shadows of your subconscious brain.
 Once they are drawn out into the light, they can be changed much more easily.
 Denial is dead and your parent brain can now see which habits to change.

-Step 5: How to change your state to put yourself in your PFC (parent brain) and get yourself out of your toddler brain (emotions, instant gratification, etc.).
+Step #5 was about changing your state to put yourself in your PFC (parent brain) and get yourself out of your toddler brain (emotions, instant gratification, etc.).
 This is vital for teaching your inner toddler.
 You must be in your PFC for effective teaching to happen.
 Period.
 When the toddler is in charge, you tend to fall back into the old habits, eating and drinking the things you know make you less healthy and fit.
 When the parent is in charge, willpower is abundant and teaching is possible.

-Step 6: Put it all together with the following four steps:
+Step #6 was putting it all together with the following tools: